 Cuff Links For The Win

 Depending on your personal style, cuff links are what sets a suit shirt apart from a Sunday shirt.
 French cuffs with cuff links is a good option to keep in mind when assembling your outfit for your wedding.
 The cuff links should fit the material and colour of the jacket and shirt.
 Looking to personalise your cuff links for your wedding day?
 Then be sure to visit Silvery and see what options they have to offer.

 This should always be the opposite of the dominant colour in the colour palette.
 For example, if the palette is purple and grey, and your suit is grey then, of course, the square should be purple.
 Click here for our guide to folding the only pocket square fold you’ll ever need.

 You’re not a hotshot lawyer, and if you are, you’re not meeting with one of your upmarket clients today.
 Double-breasted is for business deals.
 Although marriage is sort of a business deal, it’s the only one you need to look handsome for.
 Go for the single-breasted option.
 Trust us.
 We’re always stylish.

 Bespoke Or Off The shelf?

 Custom-made suits are reserved for the bucket list.
-Tick it off as soon as possible.
 But if you do find something you fancy at a boutique or the department store then go for it.
 It all comes down to how much you want to personalise your look.
-A master tailor will be able to fit you way better than a quick measurement from a shop assistant would.
+A master tailor will be able to fit your suit to your body way better than a quick measurement from a shop assistant.
 Don’t know where to score a tailor?
-Don’t worry, click here for our top tailors in town.
+Don’t worry, click here for the top tailors in town.